philfv9/spmf-server/README.md

 > The only difference between Windows and Linux/macOS is the classpath
 > separator: **`;`** on Windows, **`:`** on Linux/macOS.

+If the server is running, you will see information in the console as follows (here, on Windows):

 <div align="center">
   <img src="/images/headless.png" alt="SPMF SERVER Headless mode" width="600">
 </div>